Skip to main content

 There are a few instances when an HSG cannot be done.
 For example, it would not be done:

-• If there is any possibility of you being pregnant.
+• If there is any possibility of pregnancy.

-• If you have symptoms such as a high temperature with tummy (abdominal) pain and vaginal discharge.
+• If there are symptoms of pelvic infection such as a high temperature with abdominal pain and vaginal discharge.

-Contrast agent that remains in your womb (uterus) will gradually leak out through the vagina.
-Any other contrast left in your pelvis will be absorbed safely by your body.
+Contrast agent that remains in the uterus will gradually leak out through the vagina.
+Any other contrast left in the pelvis will be absorbed safely by the body.
 Only a small amount of contrast is used during the examination and it has no odour or colour.

-You may experience some cramping following the examination and some minor 'spotting' (light bleeding).
+Some cramping may be experienced following the examination along with some minor 'spotting' (light bleeding).
 Both should settle in a couple of days.
-You should use sanitary towels, rather than tampons, if the bleeding is a problem.
+Sanitary towels are best to use, rather than tampons, if needed.

-Low-dose X-rays are used so the total amount of radiation for the whole test is quite small and thought to be safe.
-The radiation that you are exposed to during this examination, like the radiation produced during any other X-ray test, passes through you immediately.
-You are not 'radioactive' and it is not necessary to take any precautions following this procedure.
+Low-dose X-rays are used so the total amount of radiation for the whole test is quite small and relatively safe.
+The radiation exposure during this examination, like the radiation produced during any other X-ray test, passes through immediately.
+It is not necessary to take any precautions following this procedure.

 Most women experience only minor side-effects.
 These may include: